 On 14 February 2023, Cyclone Gabrielle made landfall across the east coast of Aotearoa New Zealand, a severe tropical cyclone that devastated parts of the North Island, taking out critical infrastructure systems and triggering a national state of emergency.

-Beca Water Business Director Darren de Klerk said the extreme weather event and its impacts were unprecedented, with 13 of the 20 measurement sites registering the biggest flood on record, with rainfall in excess of 500mm falling within a six-hour period.
+Beca Water Business Director Darren de Klerk said the extreme weather event and its impacts were unprecedented, with 13 of the 20 measurement sites registering the biggest flood on record, with the highest rainfall in excess of 500mm falling within a twenty-four-hour period in the Esk Catchment.

 “The rainfall exceeded anything we’d ever seen.
 This brought a significant amount of water down our river catchments, spilling out over stop banks, causing widespread flooding.
 We have had a massive challenge with the amount of sediment and debris that came down the catchment,” he said.